[HISTORY: Adopted by the Common Council of the City of Oneonta as indicated in article histories. Amendments noted where applicable.]

 [Adopted 5-2-2000 by Ord.
 No. 11-2000]

-It is the purpose of this chapter to regulate and restrict the consumption and distribution of alcohol to minors.
+It is the purpose of this article to regulate and restrict the consumption and distribution of alcohol to minors.

 Exceptions.
 A person under the age of 21 years may possess any alcoholic beverage with intent to consume if the alcoholic beverage is given: